Board of the Institute for Multilingualism

 Third Languages Office

-Dr Helena Roquet is the director of the Institute for Multilingualism at UIC Barcelona, where she is a professor of Foreign Language Acquisition.
-She has been teaching English and German at secondary school level since 2001.
-She is also currently an adjunct professor in the Department of Translation and Language Sciences at the Universitat Pompeu Fabra (UPF).
+Dr Helena Roquet is the director of the Institute for Multilingualism at UIC Barcelona, where she is a lecturer of Foreign Language Acquisition at both graduate and postgraduate levels.
+She is also currently an adjunct lecturer in the Department of Translation and Language Sciences at the Universitat Pompeu Fabra (UPF), where she also teaches at both graduate and postgraduate levels.
 She completed her PhD in Second Language Acquisition at the UPF and defended her doctoral thesis, The Acquisition of English as a Foreign Language: Integrating Content and Language in Mainstream Education, in July 2011.
-Since then she has been working at the UPF and also as an adjunct professor, mentor and lecturer in the Master’s Degree in Teacher Training at both the Universitat Autònoma de Barcelona (UAB) and UPF.
-Helena is also a member of the consolidated research group ALLENCAM (Language Acquisition from Multilingual Catalonia) at the UPF.
+Her PhD dissertation recently earned her an Extraordinary Doctorate Award.
+Helena is also a member of the consolidated research group ALLENCAM (Language Acquisition from Multilingual Catalonia) at the UPF and has participated in several research projects funded at national levels.
 Her main research interests lie within the fields of Second and Third Language Acquisition, bilingualism, CLIL (Content and Language Integrated Learning) and ICLHE (Integrating Content and Language in Higher Education).

 - Roquet, H. & Pérez-Vidal, C. (2015).
 Do productive skills improve in content and language integrated learning (CLIL) contexts?
 The case of writing, Applied Linguistics.
 DOI: 10.1093/applin/amv050.

 - Pérez-Vidal, C. & Roquet, H. (2015).
 The linguistic impact of a CLIL Science programme: An analysis measuring relative gains.
-A M. P. García Mayo (ed.), Learning Language and Content Through Tasks: Exploring the Interfaces, System, 54: 80-89.
+In M. P. García Mayo (ed.).
+Learning Language and Content Through Tasks: Exploring the Interfaces.
+System, 54: 80-89.

 - Roquet, H. (2011).
 Integrating Content and Language in Mainstream Education in Barcelona.
-Saarbrücken, Holanda: LAP Lambert Academic Publishing.
+Saarbrücken, Holland: LAP Lambert Academic Publishing.

 - Roquet, H. (2011).
 A Study of the Acquisition of English as a Foreign Language: Integrating Content and Language in Mainstream Education in Barcelona.
-Tesi doctoral.
-Universitat Pompeu Fabra.
+PhD thesis.
+Pompeu Fabra University.
 TDX Tesis en Xarxa. http://www.tesisenred.net/handle/10803/41560

-- Valls-Ferrer, M., Roquet, H. & Pérez-Vidal, C. (2010).
+- Valls-Ferrer, M.; Roquet, H. & Pérez-Vidal, C. (2010).
 The Effect of Practice in Different Contexts of Language Acquisition: Contrasting FI, SA and CBLC.
-Proceedings XXVII AESLA.
+In Proceedings XXVII AESLA.
 Ciudad Real.

 Martyn Baker has been a teacher in the Institute for Multilingualism at UIC Barcelona since 1999, working in the faculties of Humanities, Communication Sciences, Economic and Social Sciences.
 He has also collaborated on outreach projects such as a publishing project with Santillana and the preparation of official English language exams.
 He has been teaching English since 1987, obtained the DELTA in 1992 and currently also teaches at the Universitat Pompeu Fabra (UPF) on Tecnocampus Mataró.
 He has also taught English Literature in the UNED (Terrassa), on intensive courses at the Escola Oficial d’Idiomes (EOI) for over 20 years and has experience as an examiner for the Cambridge FCE exam..